 Conflicts of Interest

-Due to its diversified client base and numerous product lines, the Committee may determine a potential conflict exists in connection with a proxy vote.
-The Committee will determine how to address the conflict and that may include voting strictly in accordance with policy, and/or allowing the third party service provider to vote in accordance with its guidelines.
+Due to the Firm’s diversified client base and product lines, the Committee may determine a potential conflict exists in connection with a proxy vote.
+The Committee will determine how to address the conflict that may include voting strictly in accordance with policy, voting with management, and/or allowing the third-party service provider to vote in accordance with its guidelines.

 Although the Firm does its best to alleviate or diffuse known conflicts, there is no guarantee that all situations have been or will be mitigated through proxy policy incorporation.